tbensky/npct/README.md

 * Make it easy for one to set/change their health status, and to retrieve a log of other's health info the device found.

+* Power it with a $10 portable "extra phone charge" battery.

 That's it.
-It works, and here's how I did it all.
+It works, and here's how.
 Want to build one and try it out?

 # So participants will need an ESP32 (and to carry one around)?

 Yes, and I understand this is a show stopper.
 But the things are only $8 and people are making all kinds of masks.
 Maybe they'll make this too?
 Plus, there's a global pandemic out there.
 Let's help stop it?
+Also, there is some precedence for a (non-phone) [hardware device for contact tracing](https://simmel.betrusted.io).
+It's called a "contact tracing hardware token."

 # How to build an ESP32 contact tracer

 # Flash on the software